sixtree/mule-xero-connector/README.md

 For full details of the Xero API, refer to the Xero API reference - http://developer.xero.com/api/

+Currently this Cloud Connector provides the majority of the functionality available via the Xero API, with the exception of creating 'Reports'

 For an example of how to use this connector, refer to the 'sample' project avaliable here: XXXX.
 The sample flows below can also be used as a guide

 Importing the Cloud Connector into Mule Studio